 Stripes; carvings, or other distracting hair styles or color changes are not permitted.

 Must be neat and well trimmed at all times and fall above the shirt collar.

-May wear non-distracting hair accessories, i.e. headbands, ribbons, scrunchies, or barrettes, of the school colors (forest green, navy blue, white, yellow, light blue, brown, black, gold, silver or Christopher plaid).
+May wear non-distracting hair accessories, such as headbands, ribbons, scrunchies, or barrettes, in school colors (forest green, navy blue, white, yellow, light blue, brown, black, gold, silver, or Christopher plaid).

 Hats are not allowed to be worn in the school building as per DCSD policy, and may only be worn outside for weather protection (e.g. cold weather, strong sun protection, etc.)

 The length of shorts, skorts, and skirts must fall past the fingertips when the wearer fully extends his/her arms and fingers at his/her sides.

 K-8 girls may wear the Christopher Plaid skort and skirt from Dennis Uniform, including the flat front skort (BOD approval 11/10/11).